Skip to main content

 Description

-When you understand chemistry, you begin to understand the extraordinary nature of the world down to its most basic particles.
-Chemistry is the science of the materials we use, the medicine we take, the environment we live in and the food we eat.
-Our Department gives you the opportunity to learn skills that will lead to tomorrow’s discoveries.
+The C. Eugene Bennett Department teaches skills that will lead to tomorrow’s discoveries.
 Through in-depth instruction, hands-on research and independent projects conducted with award-winning faculty, you will learn to question, experiment and innovate.

-Students with an undergraduate chemistry degree pursue a variety of careers.
-Our graduates have successfully found jobs in industries like pharmacy, manufacturing, government and public service, and in government facilities.
-Basically, any career that benefits from a solid science background is an option.
-Many students go on to medical school or pharmacy school, and others earn graduate degrees in other STEM fields as well as journalism, law, public service and manufacturing.
+Many graduates go on to medical school or pharmacy school, and others earn graduate degrees in other STEM fields, as well as journalism, law, public service and manufacturing.
 We offer a Bennett Careers for Chemists program every April to provide students with the perspective and advice of professionals in several careers.

 Chemistry program highlights: